-I wrote the following on March 24, 2021 in support of a bill championed by colleagues working with the Invisible Disabilities Association.
+I wrote the following as testimony on March 24, 2021 in support of HB 21-1014 championed by colleagues working with the Invisible Disabilities Association.

 My name is Lisa Weiss and I am the director of advocacy programs for VALIDEAF, a national non-profit with a mission that serves the diverse deaf community.
 I am a proud native and resident of Colorado who has invisible disabilities myself.
 I am also a juvenile and disability rights attorney and education policy expert who has worked in public service for the last 22 years.
 I am writing in support of Colorado HB 21-1014 that will make a difference in helping save lives and raise awareness of people who are deaf or are living with disabilities, particularly those that are invisible or misunderstood.

-And as the mother of a young adult who is deaf, I cannot tell you how many people still ask me if deaf people can drive.
+And as the mother of a young adult who was born Deaf, I cannot tell you how many people still ask me if Deaf people can drive.
 This is another persistent myth that is based on a cultural misunderstanding that hearing is necessary to be safe.
 It is not.
 But there are laws in place to ensure that peace officers take appropriate steps to communicate effectively with deaf people because access is the issue for safety.
 This obligation does include providing sign language interpreters and auxiliary aids, but beyond this there is a clear need for peace officers (and the general public) to understand how to communicate with members of a diverse deaf community.

 My point is, this bill is intended to promote awareness, to provide training, and to ensure the protection of our community.
 Not just for a few people, but for most people.
 It is important that the public servants who are called on to serve our community are able to do so and that means being able to identify needs and provide appropriate accessibility depending on the person, the circumstances, and the setting.
 I hope that this bill will move forward with due diligence and without undue interruption.